Kmalathkar1296/embedding-notebook/README.md

 This specialized memory uses an LLM to identify and remember specific details about entities mentioned in a conversation.
 * **Description:** Uses an LLM to remember the details about a specific entity.

 ---

 ### **Combining Memory Types**
 It's possible to use more than one memory type at a time to create a more robust conversational experience.
 * For example, you can combine **`ConversationalBufferMemory`** with **`Entity Memory`** to recall individual facts while maintaining recent conversation context.

+---

+# L3-Chains.ipynb

+### **llm chain**
+It is a basic chain which takes inputs, formats them into a prompt, sends them to the LLM, and returns the output.

+### **SequentialChain**

+**Simplesequentialchain**
+It takes single input and return single output

+**MultiSequentialChain**
+It takes the multiple input variables and produces the multiple output.

+### **RouterChain**
+Instead of always running a fixed sequence of chains (like in SequentialChain), it decides dynamically which chain to run based on the input.
+Similar switch/case statement but powered by LLM.
+If nothing input satisfies the given prompt then it use llm and provide the output